prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware.md

 ![Giant A900 Specs](/img/cryptocurrency/gpu/giant-a900-specs.png "Giant A900 Specs")

 This is a multi-algorithm ASIC miner, which means it can mine X11/X13/X14/X15/Quark/Qubit.
-However, Dash is the easily the most profitable currency to mine with this ASIC, as it reaches 900 MH/s.
+However, Dash is the easily the most profitable cryptocurrency to mine with this ASIC, as it reaches 900 MH/s.
 It only uses 217 W at max load.

 With the Baikal Giant-A900 miner, you'll see a weekly return of $87.53 USD and a monthly return of $375.13 USD per miner.
 That means that you'll rake in over $4,500 USD annually.
 If you invest in more than one miner, your profits will be even greater.